Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

  The following are the steps for running this sample end to end:

  1. Create an Event Grid topic:
-	 - You will need to first create an Event Grid topic.
+	 - Create an Event Grid topic first.
 	 - Follow steps for creating a topic [here](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-create-custom-topic.).
 	 - Make a note of the topic name and resource group name.